-Where to Find Audience Data
+Where Is YouTube Audience Data in TubeAnalytics?

 Go to Audience in your TubeAnalytics dashboard.
 You'll see demographics (age, gender, location), viewer behavior (new vs. returning), and watch patterns.